libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 where $i \in \left\{ e, f, h\right\}$ indicates which stress tensor is being used to compute the viscosity.
 The viscosity of the fluid provides a natural scale, so we use the relative viscosity when comparing results,

 Although \libM does not include stresslets in any of the solvers, it is still possible to study rheological properties.
 We demonstrate this by calculating the viscosity of a periodic suspension of colloids in a simple shear flow.
-Here, hydrodynamic contributions to the viscosity are calculated by discretizing a sphere representing a colloidal particle with many smaller blobs and using the Rigid Multiblob method \cite{Balboa2017}; see the insets on \cref{fig:rheology_shear}a) for an illustration of this discretization.
-The Rigid Multiblob method utilizes a constraint matrix $\bK^T$ which maps forces applied to the individual blobs to linear and angular velocities on the rigid particle, i.e. $\bU = \bK^T \bldf$, where $\bldf$ are forces applied to blobs and $\bU$ is the resulting velocities on the rigid bodies.
+Here, hydrodynamic contributions to the viscosity are calculated by discretizing a sphere representing a colloidal particle with many smaller blobs and using the rigid multiblob method \cite{Balboa2017}; see the insets on \cref{fig:rheology_shear}a) for an illustration of this discretization.
+The rigid multiblob method utilizes a geometric constraint matrix $\bK$ which that is used to map the velocity of the rigid body $\bU$ to surface velocities $\boldsymbol{u}$ on the individual blobs while maintaining rigidity as $\boldsymbol{u} = \bK \bU$.
+The transpose $\bK^T$ is also used to map forces on blobs $\bldf$ to the net force/torque on the body.
 If $\bldf$ is known, the stresslet on the $i-$th rigid body can be computed by summing over blobs $\alpha$ as \cite{WangFioreSwan_ShearingRheology_2019}

-This can be seen as a discretized version of Equation 3 from Bossis et al. \cite{Bossis_Brady_Rheology_1989} where $\bldf$ acts as the traction over the surface of the rigid body \cite{Delmotte_Usabiaga_multiblob_review_2025}.
+This can be seen as a discretized version of Equation 3 from Bossis \textit{et al.} \cite{Bossis_Brady_Rheology_1989} where $\bldf$ acts as the traction over the surface of the rigid body \cite{Delmotte_Usabiaga_multiblob_review_2025}.
 The velocity induced by the shear flow on each blob $\alpha$ in rigid body $i$ is $\bu_s = \bE_\infty (\bx_\alpha - \bx_i)$.
 Since $\vec{u_s}$ can be calculated directly, a resistance problem can be solved for $\bldf$.
 With the rigid constraints, the system is

-which is a modified version of Equation 16 from Wang et al.\cite{WangFioreSwan_ShearingRheology_2019}.
-We solve this system using GMRES preconditioned with a diagonal approximation for $\grandm$.
-Once $\bldf$ is obtained, we can calculate the bulk hydrodynamic stress as
+which is a modified version of Equation 16 from Wang \textit{et al.}\cite{WangFioreSwan_ShearingRheology_2019}.
+We solve this system using GMRES preconditioned with a diagonal approximation for $\grandm$ to a tolerance of $10^{-4}$.
+Once $\bldf$ is obtained, we can calculate the bulk hydrodynamic stress using \cref{eq:discrete_stresslet} as

 by summing over all rigid particles $i$.
 Neglecting the isotropic part of $\bsigma_h$ since it vanishes in the contraction with $\bE_\infty$, we can approximate $\bsigma_h \approx \bS_h$ and use \cref{eq:effective_viscosity} to compute the effective viscosity of the suspension.